 - Bolder Launch has set up more than 1000 companies and you can ask us for references in over 52 countries

 Ready to set up a business in the Netherlands?
 Let’s launch it together.
 We answer the most asked questions about starting a business in the Netherlands here.
-Or you can talk to our experts for personalised advice.
+Or you can talk to our experts for personalized advice.

 Let's guide you further